ppy/osu-wiki/wiki/Tournaments/CWC/2020/en.md

 6. Captains may pick freely from any bracket.
    - In case of a tie, the tiebreaker map must be played.
 7. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-   - In case a team takes more than 2 minutes to pick a map, they will recieve a warning from the referee, if that happens again the referee will pick a random map available from the mappool.
+   - In case a team takes more than 2 minutes to pick a map, they will recieve a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using `!roll X`, where X is the number of available maps to pick in the mappool.
 8. Results of the Group Stage will be published via a Statistics sheet.

 ### Mappool Instructions